Peak-Open-Source/sh06-peak/README.md

 All workloads of the application must run as containers, originally in Docker however this is expected to be expanded into a kubernetes cluster in the future.

+The application should be accessed via REST API or a python script/compiled binary

 ## useful info - commands
 ## how to guide